COSMIC-PopSynth/COSMIC/README.md

 COSMIC is a rapid binary population synthesis suite with a special purpose of generating realistic compact binary populations.
 COSMIC can also be used to evolve binaries with BSE in a python environment.

 COSMIC currently implements binary evolutionary processes using BSE (Hurley+2002).
 Several modifications have been applied to BSE to account for recent updates to binary evolution especially important to compact binary formation (e.g. metallicity-dependent stellar winds or black hole natal kick strengths).
-For a detailed discussion of these modifications, see [Breivik 2019](https://arxiv.org/abs/1911.00903)
+For a detailed discussion of these modifications, see [Breivik et al 2019](https://arxiv.org/abs/1911.00903)

 <https://cosmic-popsynth.github.io/>